ziyanm/gittutorial/README.md

 gittutorial
 ===========
-A repo used for demonstrating git.
+A repo used for demonstrating git for CO227 project.